 - Material Fee $25

-The process for becoming a docent includes a group interview with the Docent Services Specialist, a member of the Docent Training Committee and the Volunteer Coordinator.
+The process for becoming a docent includes a group interview with the Volunteer Program Manager, Volunteer Coordinator, and a member of the Docent Training Committee.

 To apply, email Docents@museumofflight.org.